x42/scarlett-mixer/README.md

 Please do not package it as-is, or make it available to end-users since most will be disappointed.

 The mixer-elements are numerically indexed and only work with vanilla Linux.
-Also note that the device must be supported by the ALSA Liunux kernel device-driver.
+Also note that the device must be supported by the ALSA Linux kernel device-driver.
 At the time of writing only the 1st generation of Scarlett devices are supported (Linux 4.16, April 2018).

 Install